mwheymans/psfmi/README.md

 The psfmi package

-With this package you can pool logistic or Cox regression models, or perform backward variable selection in multiply imputed datasets.
+With this package you can pool logistic or Cox regression models and (generalized) linear mixed models or perform backward variable selection of these models in multiply imputed datasets.
 The models may include continuous, dichotomous, categorical (> 2 categories) and spline predictors.
 Also interaction terms between these type of predictor variables are possible.
 It is also possible to force (spline)